 - What was your biggest moneymaker for the year?

 - How much revenue did you bring in and how much profit?

 - What is the financial change from the year before?

 - How much did you spend in your business?

 - Was that more or less than you want it to be?

 - What's your income goal for 2019?

 So, obviously, we talked about money, which Is something in our online business world you don't really hear people talk about that much.
 You hear people throw around things like"six figures".
 But, not really talking about "How much did you actually make month to month?", "What was the spending like to get you there?", and "How many clients did you have to take on to get to that amount?".
-I highly suggest having a friend who you can open up with this about because it will really be eye-opening to see someone else's business, how much they made, how much they spent, how much they had to work to get there, and that kind of thing.
+I highly suggest having a friend who you can open up with about this because it will really be eye-opening to see someone else's business, how much they made, how much they spent, how much they had to work to get there, and that kind of thing.
 Jena and I are both in really similar places in our business, which is also helpful.

-For this question in particular, you'll probably want to do some work on it beforehand to get your numbers straight.
+For this question, in particular, you'll probably want to do some work on it beforehand to get your numbers straight.
 The day before we met, I sat down with my spreadsheets from 2017 and 2018, and I looked at what percent increase that I have in revenue from the year before and what were some changes in how many clients I worked with from year to year, and things like that.
-So, I came into this conversation already having like notes on this to talk about, which is really helpful.
+So, I came into this conversation already having notes on this to talk about, which is really helpful.